Certificate and Diploma in Communicative Korean Just Announced! 5 Scholarships of £2,000 or £3,000!

 A place in the programme starting from Unit 2 can be reserved following satisfactory assessment.
 Because of minimum attendance and coursework requirements, there is no direct entry to Unit 3.

 Students who successfully complete Unit 1 may progress to Unit 2.
 Students who successfully complete Units 1 and 2 are awarded the Certificate in Communicative Korean and may progress to Unit 3.
 Students who successfully complete Units 2 and 3 are awarded the Diploma in Communicative Korean.
 'Successful completion' means that the student has met the attendance requirements for the term, has submitted satisfactory course work and passed the end-of-unit oral and written exams.

 A student awarded the Certificate will be able to communicate effectively in Korean in a limited range of situations and be able to read and write basic Korean with ease.
 S/he will have a good command of the language used in survival situations, social conversations, everyday transactions, discussions of current affairs and in various job-related contexts.

-Students who complete the Certificate in December 2015 may be able to progress to the Diploma in 2016.
+Students who complete the Certificate will be able to progress to the Diploma.

 Classes run Monday to Friday for 15 hours per week with most classes being held from 10.00 to 13.00.
 In addition to the classroom contact hours and scheduled online sessions, some small group or individual tutorials will be available by appointment.
 The programme is very demanding and students will be expected to spend at least 15 hours of study outside class every week.